 The frequencies that EE use are :

-EE were the first company to run 4G, using their spare capacity, obtained from the merger of the T-mobile and Orange companies, at 1800MHz.
+EE were the first company to run 4G, using their spare capacity, obtained from the merger of the T-Mobile and Orange companies, at 1800MHz.
+They also purchased further frequency to run 4G in the auction.
 They now offer 4G over most of the UK and 99% of the population.

 EE were the first company to release 5G on their network (30-May-2019) in parts of the big UK cities - London, Edinburgh, Birmingham, Manchester, Cardiff and Belfast.
 Now their 5G offerring is available over 60% of the UK population (2023-1-18).
 They are using the 700Mhz, 3.4GHz / 3.6GHz bands.
 EE have been caught up in the argument about Chinese suppliers on the 5G network which has led to them stripping out Huawei equipment from their network, at great cost.

 The EE company inherited a very large number of High Street shops from T-Mobile and Orange.
-These have been branded as EE and in many high streets and cities a number have closed due to the replication of product.
-EE sell mobile phones and devices for their EE network both in their stores and via third-party suppliers.
+These have been branded as EE and their High Street portfolio rationalised to reflect the current market environment.
+EE sell mobile phones and devices for their EE network both in their stores.